mobxjs/mobx-state-tree/README.md

 Useful methods:

--   `getSnapshot(model)`: returns a snapshot representing the current state of the model
+-   `getSnapshot(model, applyPostProcess)`: returns a snapshot representing the current state of the model
 -   `onSnapshot(model, callback)`: creates a listener that fires whenever a new snapshot is available (but only one per MobX transaction).
 -   `applySnapshot(model, snapshot)`: updates the state of the model and all its descendants to the state represented by the snapshot